BoundaryML/baml-examples/node-aws-lambda-sst/sstv3/README.md

 ## BAML Specific

 This doesn't yet support lambda layers like sstv2 out of the box.
 If you're interested in setting it up, let us know.
+There is a manual way to doing it that involves creating the lambda layer manually in the console, and referring to the ARN in the infra setup.

 ## Install commands (baml)

-Note you'll need to install gnu-x64 binary (the runtime AWS uses) for the lambda to work -- even if you're not in that cpu architecture.
+Note you'll need to install gnu-x64 binary (the runtime AWS uses) for the lambda to work -- even if you're not working locally with on that cpu architecture.
 Which means you need to force install it for it to be included in the final bundle.

 ### yarn instructions: